iq-motion-control/iq-module-communication-doc/docs/manual/manual_throttle.rst

 The definition of a throttle command is covered in the :ref:`throttle_def` section,

 For a tutorial walking through setting these parameters up in more detail, see the :ref:`control_center_tutorial` and :ref:`hobby_fc_tutorial` tutorials.

+.. note:: The descriptions in this section of how a module will spin in response to a throttle command assume that the zero spin throttle is left at its default setting, where a 0% throttle
+    command is the zero spin throttle.
+The exact rate at which a module spins in response to a throttle command may differ from the descriptions in the following sections if the zero spin throttle has been configured differently.
+For more information on how the module's response to throttle commands will change, see the :ref:`manual_zero_spin` section.
+    These descriptions also assume that the module has already :ref:`armed <manual_advanced_arming>` before spinning.

 .. _throttle_mode: